-In-between sessions at the gym (yeah right), Brighton Fringe shows and more UK touring, we grabbed a quiet moment on the edge of the bed to talk about tea, comedy heroes and her new show Blood.
+In-between sessions at the gym (yeah right), sell out Brighton Fringe shows and more UK touring, we grabbed a quiet moment on the edge of the bed to talk about tea, comedy heroes and her new show Blood.

 Hi Alice, How are you?

 Hello Beat Magazine!
 I’m very well thank you, how kind of you to ask.

 At this very moment I’m perched on the edge of my bed in my gym kit trying to invent new ways to avoid leaving the house and doing any exercise.